phu0ngng/nccl/docs/examples/06_device_api/02_alltoall_gin/README.md

 ## Code Walk-through

 ### Device Communicator Creation (Host-side)
 The `ncclDevComm` is the core component enabling GPU kernels to perform network communication directly.
 For pure GIN communication, we configure the device communicator with GIN-specific resources.
-The `ncclDevCommRequirements` specifies GIN barriers for network synchronization and signals for completion detection.
-Unlike LSA-based examples, we don't need LSA barriers since all communication goes through the network.
+The `ncclDevCommRequirements` sets `worldGinBarrierCount` for `ncclGinBarrierSession` (network-side barriers) and `ginSignalCount` for completion.
+Unlike LSA-based examples, there is no `lsaBarrierCount` or `ncclLsaBarrierSession`.
+Cross-rank ordering uses GIN barriers and signals instead.

 ```cpp
 ncclDevComm devComm;